sweetkruts/cs146s/week7/writeup.md

 # Result: 6 tests passed
 ```

+Added 5 new tests covering priority detection with various keywords and punctuation, date parsing with multiple formats, invalid date handling, and bullet point text handling.

 **Notable Tradeoffs:**
-- Date parsing is limited to specific patterns (no natural language)
-- Priority detection is keyword-based (no sentiment analysis)
-- No internationalization support
+Date parsing is limited to specific patterns with no natural language support.
+Priority detection is keyword-based without sentiment analysis.
+No internationalization support for dates or keywords.

 ### c.
 Graphite Diamond generated code review